main contentUndergraduate Financial Aid

 Get Started With the FAFSA

-Step one in applying for undergrad financial aid involves completing the Free Application for Federal Student Aid (FAFSA) using our unique school code, 003197.
-This can be done for the 2024-25 school year starting sometime in December 2023.
+Applying for undergrad financial aid involves completing the Free Application for Federal Student Aid (FAFSA) using our unique school code, 003197.
+The FAFSA is now open.

 Undergrad Pro Tip: Create an account on the Federal Student Aid site to get your FSA ID, which you’ll need before you file the FAFSA.
 Here’s a quick video tutorial to help with that process.
 You and any family member who will be contributing information to your FAFSA should create an FSA ID prior to applying for aid.